Our Additional Support Services

 Jaskiran ("Jas)

 Jaskiran Ahluwalia (she/her) holds an Honours Bachelor of Science in Forensic Science and Psychology from Trent University.
-She is passionate about mental health, peer support, and fostering inclusive, affirming spaces for neurodivergent individuals, the LGBTQ+ community, and people of colour.
+She is passionate about emotional well-being, mental health advocacy, and creating inclusive, affirming spaces for neurodivergent individuals, the LGBTQ+ community, and people of colour.

 Nina

 Nina Yan (she/her) is currently pursuing an Honours degree in Applied Psychology with a specialization in Autism and Behaviour at McMaster University.
-She has a wide range of interests, including photography, exploring bodies of water, hiking, games, music, and animals—she has quite a few pets of her own!
-Nina is trilingual, speaking English, Mandarin, and French.
-She’s enthusiastic about connecting with others and looks forward to meeting and supporting everyone.
+She is passionate about creating a safe & comfortable space for everybody, autonomy, and mental health.
+Nina can speak English, Mandarin, and French, which allows her to communicate with others effectively with diverse backgrounds and ensures inclusive and accessible communication.
+She is looking forward to connecting, empowering, and supporting everyone.

 Xinyi (SHIN-yee)